wendy7756/vibe-coding-guide/my-experience/web-experience-en.md

 ### Development Tools
 - **Cursor**: Primary development environment
 - **Chrome DevTools**: Debugging tools
-- **Figma**: Design drafts and prototypes

-### Content and Materials
-- **Unsplash**: High-quality free images
-- **Icons8**: Icon resources
-- **Google Fonts**: Web fonts

 ### Deployment and Operations
 - **Vercel**: Website deployment
 - **Cloudflare**: CDN and security
-- **Google Analytics**: Website analytics

-## Future Plans
+---

 Through developing these two projects, I deeply understand the power of modern web development tools.
 The combination of Cursor + AI enables people without programming backgrounds to quickly build professional-level websites.

-**Next Steps:**
-- Explore more complex full-stack application development
-- Learn AI integration and API development
-- Try mobile web applications
-- Share more practical development techniques

-## Conclusion

-From idea to launch, 48 hours, 2 websites, $0 cost — this would be nearly impossible with traditional development approaches.
-But the combination of Cursor + Claude-3.5-Sonnet makes it reality.

 What matters isn't whether you can program, but whether you have good ideas and problem-solving abilities.
-AI tools have opened the doors to a new world where anyone can become a web developer.
+AI tools can help anyone become a web developer.

 If you have website ideas you want to implement, don't hesitate — open Cursor and start your first line of code!

----

-*Hope this sharing helps friends who want to start web development.
-Remember: In the AI era, creativity is more important than technology!*